bnawalage/matific/README.md

 ## rest-api

-	contains the python project files
+	Contains the python project files

 ## database

-	this project is configured to run with mysqldb to change the database please change thee below section in `settings.py`
+	This project is configured to run with mysqldb to change the database please change the below section in `settings.py`

 	`DATABASES = {
 		'default': {